Need a commercial loan for your small business but are overwhelmed by the terms and options? Check out the complete guide to commercial loans.

 While the following products aren’t loans, they’re worth learning about because you’re more than likely going to run into them in your search for commercial loans.
 Read on for a quick rundown.

 - Merchant Cash Advances (MCAs): Rather than lending you money, a funder buys a percentage of your future credit/debit card sales.
 MCAs fall into the same niche as short-term loans.
 You get a lump sum of money, are charged a flat fee, and make daily payments.
 Instead of fixed payments, however, your merchant cash advance funder will take a percentage of your daily card sales.
-Because MCAs aren’t loans, they aren’t governed by laws affecting loans.
-This allows them to be offered to riskier borrowers at a higher rate.

 - Invoice Factoring: With invoice factoring, you’ll be able to get an advance on your accounts receivable by selling them to a factoring company at a small loss.
 That company then collects the invoice in your place.
 You’re paid the majority of the invoice’s value as a lump sum upfront, with the remainder paid out to you (minus a fee) when and if the factoring company collects on the invoice.